shindeyash11/visualizations/README.md

 # DEMOGRAPHIC REPRESENTATTON OF MASSACHUSETTS STATE
 #CHOROPLETH MAP, TREE-MAP, BAR CHART RACE (FLOURISH, DATAWRAPPER)

 Link: https://elk-silver-gkph.squarespace.com/ (password: northeastern) PNG images from v3.1 to v3.5 belongs to this visualization project.

+# EVOLUTION OF FARMERS' MARKET IN UNITED STATES
+#CHOROPLETH MAP, TREE-MAP, BAR CHART, STACKED BAR CHAR, PIE CHART (R)

+Description: The following report consist evolution of farmers’ market in the United States.
+A farmer market is a public and recurring assembly of farmers’ or their representatives selling the food that they produced directly to consumers.
+Farmers’ markets facilitate personal connections and bonds of mutual benefits between farmers’, shoppers, and communities.

+.rmd file is posted for this project where all the codes are marked down.
+Report is also uploaded in PDF format.

+Thanks